unitymakesus/unity-starter/wp-content/plugins/quick-featured-images/README.txt

 6. **the first embedded content thumbnail** (like YouTube etc.)
 7. **the first image of a NextGen Gallery**.

-The **premium version** offers you two more options if you selected multiple images to set them as featured images in random order:
+The **Pro version** offers you two more options if you selected multiple images to set them as featured images in random order:

 1. **Use each selected image only once**.
 If there are more posts than selected images the remaining posts will not be changed.
 2. **Remove excess featured images** after all selected images are used.

-If you want to use these options then take a look the **premium version** [Quick Featured Images Pro](https://www.quickfeaturedimages.com/).
+If you want to use these options then take a look the **Pro version** [Quick Featured Images Pro](https://www.quickfeaturedimages.com/).

 = Bulk Edit: Filters =